openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

 Following is the usage and syntax for BitBake::

    $ bitbake -h
+   usage: bitbake [-s] [-e] [-g] [-u UI] [--version] [-h] [-f] [-c CMD]
+                  [-C INVALIDATE_STAMP] [--runall RUNALL] [--runonly RUNONLY]
+                  [--no-setscene] [--skip-setscene] [--setscene-only] [-n] [-p]
+                  [-k] [-P] [-S SIGNATURE_HANDLER] [--revisions-changed]
+                  [-b BUILDFILE] [-D] [-l DEBUG_DOMAINS] [-v] [-q] [-w WRITEEVENTLOG] [-B BIND] [-T SERVER_TIMEOUT]
+                  [--remote-server REMOTE_SERVER] [-m] [--token XMLRPCTOKEN]
+                  [--observe-only] [--status-only] [--server-only] [-r PREFILE]
+                  [-R POSTFILE] [-I EXTRA_ASSUME_PROVIDED]
-   Usage: bitbake [options] [recipename/target recipe:do_task ...]
+                  [recipename/target ...]

-       Executes the specified task (default is 'build') for a given set of target recipes (.bb files).
    It is assumed there is a conf/bblayers.conf available in cwd or in BBPATH which will provide the layer, BBFILES and other configuration information.

-   Options:
+   General options:
+     recipename/target     Execute the specified task (default is 'build') for these target recipes (.bb files).
+     -s, --show-versions   Show current and preferred versions of all recipes.
+     -e, --environment     Show the global or per-recipe environment complete with information about where variables were
+                           set/changed.
+     -g, --graphviz        Save dependency tree information for the specified targets in the dot syntax.
+     -u UI, --ui UI        The user interface to use (knotty, ncurses, taskexp, taskexp_ncurses or teamcity - default knotty).
-     --version             show program's version number and exit -h, --help            show this help message and exit -b BUILDFILE, --buildfile=BUILDFILE
+     --version             Show programs version and exit.
+     -h, --help            Show this help message and exit.

-                           Execute tasks from a specific .bb recipe directly.
-                           WARNING: Does not handle any dependencies from other recipes.
-     -k, --continue        Continue as much as possible after an error.
-While the target that failed and anything depending on it cannot be built, as much as possible will be built before stopping.
+   Task control options:
      -f, --force           Force the specified targets/task to run (invalidating any existing stamp file).
-     -c CMD, --cmd=CMD     Specify the task to execute.
+     -c CMD, --cmd CMD     Specify the task to execute.
 The exact options available depend on the metadata.
 Some examples might be 'compile' or 'populate_sysroot' or 'listtasks' may give a list of the tasks available.
-     -C INVALIDATE_STAMP, --clear-stamp=INVALIDATE_STAMP
+     -C INVALIDATE_STAMP, --clear-stamp INVALIDATE_STAMP
                            Invalidate the stamp for the specified task such as 'compile' and then run the default task for the specified target(s).
-     -r PREFILE, --read=PREFILE
-                           Read the specified file before bitbake.conf.
-     -R POSTFILE, --postread=POSTFILE
-                           Read the specified file after bitbake.conf.
-     -v, --verbose         Enable tracing of shell tasks (with 'set -x').
-Also print bb.note(...) messages to stdout (in addition to writing them to ${T}/log.do_&lt;task&gt;).
+     --runall RUNALL       Run the specified task for any recipe in the taskgraph of the specified target (even if it wouldn't otherwise have run).
+     --runonly RUNONLY     Run only the specified task within the taskgraph of the specified targets (and any task dependencies those tasks may have).
+     --no-setscene         Do not run any setscene tasks. sstate will be ignored and everything needed, built.
+     --skip-setscene       Skip setscene tasks if they would be executed.
+Tasks previously restored from sstate will be kept, unlike --no-setscene.
+     --setscene-only       Only run setscene tasks, don't run any real tasks.

+   Execution control options:
+     -n, --dry-run         Don't execute, just go through the motions.
+     -p, --parse-only      Quit after parsing the BB recipes.
+     -k, --continue        Continue as much as possible after an error.
+While the target that failed and anything depending on it cannot be built, as much as possible will be built before stopping.
+     -P, --profile         Profile the command and save reports.
+     -S SIGNATURE_HANDLER, --dump-signatures SIGNATURE_HANDLER
+                           Dump out the signature construction information, with no task execution.
+The SIGNATURE_HANDLER parameter is passed to the handler.
+Two common values are none and printdiff but the handler may define more/less. none means only dump the signature, printdiff means recursively compare the dumped signature with the most recent one in a local build or sstate cache (can be used to find out why tasks re-run when that is not expected)
+     --revisions-changed   Set the exit code depending on whether upstream floating revisions have changed or not.
+     -b BUILDFILE, --buildfile BUILDFILE
+                           Execute tasks from a specific .bb recipe directly.
+                           WARNING: Does not handle any dependencies from other recipes.

+   Logging/output control options:
      -D, --debug           Increase the debug level.
 You can specify this more than once. -D sets the debug level to 1, where only bb.debug(1, ...) messages are printed to stdout; -DD